vinay0703/Fully-end-to-end-visual-odometry-for-mini-drone/README.md

 2. Install all the required packages by simply typing
         ```python3 setup.py install```
-   in the terminal opened inside the root folder.
+   in the terminal opened inside the root (fyp-main) folder.

 3. Setup the tensorflow-gpu in order to  make the prediction faster by typing the following commands